MCP tool reference

 Companies

-Section titled “Companies”batch_lookup_companies — Pro
+Section titled “Companies”company_profile

-Section titled “batch_lookup_companies — Pro”Look up one or more companies by domain (up to 5) in a single call.
-Use it for all company lookups, single or multiple.
+Section titled “company_profile”Start here for any company question.
+Look up one or more companies by name or domain (up to 5) in a single call.

 | Argument | Type | Required | Notes |